vacp2p/rfc/waku/waku.md

 When a node is receiving other Waku messages from a peer before a Status message is received, the node MUST ignore these messages and SHOULD disconnect from that peer.
 Status messages received after the handshake is completed MUST also be ignored.

-The status message MUST contain an associated list containing various options.
-All options within this associated list are OPTIONAL, ordering of the key-value pairs is not guaranteed and therefore MUST NOT be relied on.
+The status message MUST contain an association list containing various options.
+All options within this association list are OPTIONAL, ordering of the key-value pairs is not guaranteed and therefore MUST NOT be relied on.

 **Messages**